 - Alternatively, in the Project panel, select the sequence, right-click, and choose Open in Timeline.

-- Make edits to your clips, such as trim or replace clips, add color, and any other effects.
+- Make edits to your clips, such as trim or replace clips, add color and other effects.

-- Any changes to the clips inside the nested sequence will automatically update all instances of the sequence in other timelines.
+- Any changes to the clips inside the nested sequence will automatically update all sequence instances in other timelines.

-- Shortening or lengthening the clips in the nested sequence will affect the total duration of the nested sequence.
-You may have to adjust clips in the parent sequence around the nested sequence to accommodate these changes.
-For example, if diagonal lines appear on the end of a nested sequence, that means there is no media, and the sequence should be trimmed down to avoid seeing empty black space.
+Shortening or lengthening the clips in the nested sequence will affect the total duration of the nested sequence.
+For example, if diagonal lines appear at the end of a nested sequence, that means there are no media, and the sequence should be trimmed down to avoid seeing empty black space.

 - Use sequence markers (not to be confused with clip markers) to mark important events or edit points inside the nested sequence.
 These will appear as clip markers on the nested sequence in the parent sequence.
 Now you can use the markers to line up and snap to events in the nested sequence.

 - Nesting will remove transitions added to the beginning of the first clip and the end of the last.
 Unfortunately, Premiere Pro doesn’t allow you to set head and tail frames when nesting, so you have to do it manually.
-To restore the transition, step inside the nested sequence, extend the header of the first clip, and the tail of the last clip.
-Then go back to the parent sequence and reposition and trim the nested sequence (or click on the Slip Tool or use keyboard shortcut Y) to make sure there are overlapping frames for the transition.
+To restore the transition, step inside the nested sequence, and extend the header of the first clip and the tail of the last clip.
+Then go back to the parent sequence and reposition and trim the nested sequence (or click on the Slip Tool or use keyboard shortcut Y) to ensure there are overlapping frames for the transition.

-- In the Project panel, right-click the sequence and choose Open in Source Monitor.
-Or, drag the sequence into the Source Monitor.
+- In the Project Browser, right-click the nested sequence and choose Open in Source Monitor.
+(You can also drag the nested sequence into the Source Monitor)

 We hope this tutorial has helped you learn the power of nesting in Premiere Pro.
-While nesting seems straightforward, the decisions you make can help you stay better organized as you work on your video edits!
+While nesting seems straightforward, your decisions can help you stay better organized as you work on your video edits!